Skip to main content

 • Residential Property Renovation (RRP).
 Establishes standards for renovation, repair, and painting (RRP) activities, and establishes standards and procedures for State and Tribal authorization of these lead programs.

 • Lead-Based Paint Hazards.
-Identifies hazard standards and clearance levels for lead in paint, dust, and soil.
+Identifies lead-based paint standards for lead in paint, dust, and soil.

 • Real Estate Disclosure.
 Establishes requirements for lead disclosure upon sale or lease of target housing.